mit-han-lab/TinyChatEngine/README.md

 | W4A8   |  ✅  |  ✅  |      |
 | W8A8   |  ✅  |  ✅  |      |

 - For Raspberry Pi, we recommend using the board with 8GB RAM.
-Our testing was primarily conducted on Raspberry Pi 4 Model B Rev 1.4.
+Our testing was primarily conducted on Raspberry Pi 4 Model B Rev 1.4 with aarch64.
 For other versions, please feel free to try it out and let us know if you encounter any issues.
 - For Nvidia GPU, our CUDA backend may not support Nvidia GPUs with compute capability <= 7.5.
 We will release a new version to support Nvidia GPUs with lower compute capability soon, please stay tuned!

 ## Quantization and Model Support